cvasquez-github/unity-android-serial-arduino/README.md

 https://github.com/cvasquez-github/arduino-serial-to-i2c-lcd

 # Java Android USB Serial Library
-I used the Android USB Serial Library (usb-serial-for-android-3.4.4.jar) to be able to use the Android USB Serial port in my application: https://github.com/mik3y/usb-serial-for-android
+I used the Android USB Serial Library (usb-serial-for-android-3.4.4.jar) to be able to use the Android USB serial port in my application: https://github.com/mik3y/usb-serial-for-android

 # Java "Middleware"
 You need to write some Java code to be able to communicate your Unity project with the Arduino.
-In this example I create a custom Unity Activity to expose the necesary lower level methods to Unity, take a look at the MyUnityPlayerActivity.java  file for reference.
+In this example I created a custom Unity Activity to expose the necesary lower level methods to Unity, take a look at the MyUnityPlayerActivity.java  file for reference.
 Make sure you update the activity name in your Android Manifest XML file.

 # Unity